opflucker/Sowl/README.md

 Years ago, when development Microsoft Windows native graphical applications was more common, programmers have to work directly with the Windows C APIs.
 Those APIs are themselves written mostly in C, so C/C++ language was commonly used.
-But given the C nature of those APIs, and their internal designs, programmers were strongly limited when coding object oriented programs.
+But given the C nature of those APIs, and their internal design, programmers were strongly limited when coding object oriented programs.
 The alternative was to use a more object-oriented library that acts as a layer over Windows APIs.
 Popular libraries were (and still are) MFC, OWL, wxWidgets and Qt.

-These libraries suffer from some problems that makes harder resolve bugs when working with them:
+These libraries suffer somecommons problems when working with them:
-- They introduce a dark box layer over the original APIs.
+- They introduce a dark and complex layer over the original APIs.
 This quickly becomes painful when program grows.
 - They introduce new concepts that are internally mapped to original ones.
+This becomes painful when a programmer wants to use Windows APIs directly.
 - They abuse of macros.
-- Even promoted as "lightweights", these libraries are heavy and complex.
+Anyone that has dealed with a bug in macro-generated code knows how paintful it is.

 Multiplatform alternatives, like wxWidgets and Qt, add more complexity and additional problems, like the problematic runtime linking mechanism of Qt.